A Harvest Bounty in Perth County

 When I sat down to write about our Perth County road trip, I had no idea what direction this article would take.
-Then, I started going through the photos that we took, and I realized how much of a focus that community and food played in our little adventure.
+Then, I started going through the photos we took and realized how much of a focus that community and food played in our little adventure.
 In retrospect, it makes perfect sense, as autumn is a time of harvest and bringing out a bounty of earthly delights.
-Perth County has an abundance of things to do, see, and enjoy including so much farm-fresh goodness.
+Perth County has an abundance of things to do, see, and enjoy, including so much farm-fresh goodness.

 Our Stay in Perth County

 Our autumn adventure began with a 2-night stay at the guest house at River Valley Golf and Snow tubing resort in South Perth county.
-This resort is a beautiful 18-hole golf course, that was ablaze with all of the colours of autumn.
-Golf (and hockey) fans will love this course, owned by retired NHL Hockey Player Walter Tkaczuk, his daughter Sarah, and family.
-The lush greens, situated on beautiful rolling hills along the Thames River, provides for an enjoyable weekend getaway.
+This resort is a beautiful 18-hole golf course that was ablaze with all of the colours of autumn.
+Golf (and hockey) fans will love this course, owned by retired NHL Hockey Player Walter Tkaczuk, his daughter Sarah, and his family.
+The lush greens, situated on beautiful rolling hills along the Thames River, provide an enjoyable weekend getaway.

 They treated us to delicious meals prepared for us by Chef Paul in their restaurant.
-Upon arrival, we enjoyed tasty chicken wings (it was wing night), and amazing Pad Thai.
+Upon arrival, we enjoyed tasty chicken wings (it was wing night) and excellent Pad Thai.
 The next night was Fish and Chip night, and we enjoyed fresh fish coated in a well-seasoned and very flavourful herbed batter fried to perfection.
-Our accommodations were in the guest house, which is a very spacious place to spend the night in a rustic and cosy atmosphere.
-The building, nestled amongst the trees, offers a very peaceful and tranquil stay with only the sound of chirping birds to be heard.
+Our accommodations were in the guest house, a very spacious place to spend the night in a rustic and cosy atmosphere.
+The building, nestled amongst the trees, offers a peaceful and tranquil stay with only the sound of chirping birds to be heard.

 Upon arrival, a lovely welcome gift from Perth County Tourism was waiting for us in our room.
-This gift basket included many local cheese, preserves, fresh fruit, treats, and beer from many of the producers in Perth County.
-What a nice welcome to make our stay more enjoyable.
+This gift basket included many local cheese, preserves, fresh fruit, treats, and beer from many producers in Perth County.
+What a lovely welcome to make our stay more enjoyable.